|Total: 3 files|

 Skateboarding is another passion of mine and I exercised it for over 24 years, it takes discipline.

-My current research topics are Symbolism, Egyptology, Religion, photographic composition, A.I. and smart fabrics (techwear).
+My current research topics are Symbolism, Egyptology, Religion, photographic composition, A.I., smart fabrics (techwear) (textile computing), architecture, and sustainability.

 Member of R1b Haplogroup and secret societies.